 Catheterisation and Continence Supplies don't come cheap.
 Here at Paralogic, we have put together a list of ways in which you might be able to make your budget stretch further.
 As always, don't forget to contact our team and we can discuss your individual situation.

 - Just by being here, at Paralogic - you have taken the first step in reducing the cost of your continence supplies.

-Paralogic are an Australian owned and run company - we manufacture our own range of catheters (male and female intermittent, male external and foley) and we pass on the savings to you.
-Generally our Paralogic branded catheters are half the price of similar products from our multi-national competitors.
+Paralogic is an Australian-owned and run company - we manufacture our own range of catheters (male and female intermittent, male external and foley) and we pass on the savings to you.
+Generally, our Paralogic branded catheters are half the price of similar products from our multi-national competitors.

-- Order before you run out- Any order placed with us before 2pm (Sydney time) on a business day, will be despatched the same day.
-We do offer Express Post shipping which is next day delivery to many areas of Australia.
+- Order before you run out- Any order placed with us before 12.30pm (Sydney time) on a business day, will be despatched the same day.
+We offer Express Post shipping which is fastest possible delivery to many areas of Australia.
 But to save you money, and stress, we suggest you order before you need to so you can take advantage of the cheaper standard post option and sleep well knowing your supply won't run short.

 - The Paralogic Catheter Calculator can calculate your usage of catheters and lubricant to make sure you get the right amount to cover your needs